Startups Weekly: Tech layoffs spread (a bit) – TechCrunch

 Are January layoffs just a few post-WeWork jitters?

-TechCrunch has found itself writing about layoffs at a few notable tech companies this week — and not just Softbank-backed ones.
+TechCrunch has found itself writing about layoffs at a few notable tech companies this week — and not just SoftBank-backed ones.
 The focus is very much profits, as Alex Wilhelm summed up on Thursday, especially after the failed WeWork IPO and subsequent valuation and headcount decimation.
-We’ll be digging into the topic more soon but there does seem to be a certain consumery thread here.
+We’ll soon be digging into the topic more, but there does seem to be a certain consumery thread here.
 And perhaps some fears of negative macro trends bubbling up?

-Plenty of tech investors have criticized Softbank’s approach to writing large check for large valuations, but they can’t avoid the same fears these days.
+Plenty of tech investors have criticized SoftBank’s approach to writing large checks for large valuations, but they can’t avoid the same fears these days.
 So does Mozilla, which had to cut 70 people this month after struggling to build revenue products.

-It still all seems sort of normal given the very high valuations and recent reconsiderations, at least so far.
+It still all seems sort of normal, given the very high valuations and recent reconsiderations, at least so far.
 Layoffs may very well continue this year in a way that is necessary and even healthy in the long run.

 More on TechCrunch, from Alex: